Cooking banana: Description

-Plantains contain more starch and less sugar than dessert bananas, so they are usually cooked or otherwise processed before being eaten.
+Plantains have more starch and less sugar compared to regular bananas, which is why they are mostly cooked before eating.
 They are typically boiled or fried when eaten green, and when processed, they can be made into flour and turned into baked products such as cakes, bread and pancakes.
 Green plantains can also be boiled and pureed and then used as thickeners for soups.
 The pulp of green plantain is typically hard, with the peel often so stiff that it must be cut with a knife to be removed.

 Mature, yellow plantains can be peeled like typical dessert bananas; the pulp is softer than in immature, green fruit and some of the starch has been converted to sugar.
-They can be eaten raw, but are not as flavourful as dessert bananas, so are usually cooked.
+They can be eaten raw, but are not as flavorful as dessert bananas, so are usually cooked.
 When yellow plantains are fried, they tend to caramelize, turning a golden-brown color.
 They can also be boiled, baked, microwaved, or grilled over charcoal, either peeled or unpeeled.

 Plantains are a staple food in the tropical regions of the world, ranking as the tenth most important staple food in the world.
-As a staple, plantains are treated in much the same way as potatoes, with a similar neutral flavour and texture when the unripe fruit is cooked by steaming, boiling, or frying.
+As a staple, plantains are treated in much the same way as potatoes, with a similar neutral flavor and texture when the unripe fruit is cooked by steaming, boiling, or frying.

 Since they fruit all year, plantains are a reliable staple food, particularly in developing countries with inadequate food storage, preservation, and transportation technologies.
 In Africa, plantains and bananas provide more than 25 percent of the caloric requirements for over 70 million people.
 Plantain plantations are vulnerable to destruction by hurricanes, because Musa spp. do not withstand high winds well.

 An average plantain provides about 220 kcal of food energy and is a good source of potassium and dietary fiber.
 The sap from the fruit peel, as well as the entire plant, can stain clothing and hands, and can be difficult to remove.

 Taxonomy

-Linnaeus originally classified bananas into two species based only on their uses as food: Musa paradisiaca for plantains and Musa sapientum for dessert bananas.
+Carl Linnaeus originally classified bananas into two species based only on their uses as food: Musa paradisiaca for plantains and Musa sapientum for dessert bananas.
 Both are now known to be hybrids between the species Musa acuminata (A genome) and Musa balbisiana (B genome).
 The earlier published name, Musa × paradisiaca, is now used as the scientific name for all such hybrids.
 Most modern plantains are sterile triploids belonging to the AAB Group, sometimes known as the "Plantain group".
 Other economically important cooking banana groups include the East African Highland bananas (Mutika/Lujugira subgroup) of the AAA Group and the Pacific plantains (including the Popoulo, Maoli, and Iholena subgroups), also of the AAB Group.